sjmikler/pytorch-symbolic/docs/quick_start.md

 model = FunctionalModel(inputs, outputs)
 ```

-In fact, the code is equivalent line by line.
+In fact, each line of code in Pytorch Functional and Keras is functionally equivalent.
 For example this line in Keras:

 ```py
 ... = layers.Conv2D(64, 3, activation="relu", padding="same")(x)